Autonomous-Finance/dca-agent/README.md

 # Simple DCA Agent on AO

-A DCA agent that swaps TargetToken for BaseToken at regular intervals.
+A DCA agent that swaps QuoteToken for BaseToken at regular intervals.

 It works in conjunction with 2 Cron process proxies